Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

-service monitoring -- Service-level objective (SLO) = a statement of desired performance service monitoring https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring Service Proxy Egress authentication site reliability engineering (SRE) "treat operations as if it’s a software problem" https://sre.google/ SRE -- learning 01 -- The riskiness of a mitigation should scale with the severity of the outage SRE -- learning 02 -- Recovery mechanisms should be fully tested before an emergency
+service monitoring -- Service-level objective (SLO) = a statement of desired performance service monitoring https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring Service Proxy Egress authentication single point of failure = avoidable with redundancy site reliability engineering (SRE) "treat operations as if it’s a software problem" https://sre.google/ SRE -- learning 01 -- The riskiness of a mitigation should scale with the severity of the outage SRE -- learning 02 -- Recovery mechanisms should be fully tested before an emergency